ericoporto/ags-manual-wiki/UpgradeTo362.md

 }
 ```

-In addition you are now allowed to create empty dynamic arrays (of 0 length).
+In addition, you are now allowed to create empty dynamic arrays (of 0 length).
 This may be useful if you must return a dynamic array that has no elements but do not want to return "null" and bother with null pointer checks.

 ### Loading old saves feature